On monoid graded semihereditary rings: Graded semihereditary rings

-\begin{lemma} Assume that $\Gamma$ is a torsionless commutative cancelation monoid, $R=\bigoplus_{\alpha \in \Gamma}R_{\alpha}$ is a graded integral domain, and $M$ is a graded torsion-free $R$-module.
-Then $M$ can be embedded in a gr-free $R_H$-module.
-Moreover, if $M$ is finitely generated, then $M$ can be embedded in a finitely generated gr-free $R$-module. \end{lemma} \begin{proof} Imbed $M$ in a gr-injective module $E$ by Theorem \ref{injectivehull}.
+\begin{lemma} Assume that $\Gamma$ is a torsionless commutative cancelation monoid, $R=\bigoplus_{\alpha \in \Gamma}R_{\alpha}$ is a commutative graded integral domain, and $M$ is a graded torsion-free left $R$-module.
+Then $M$ can be embedded in a gr-free left $R_H$-module.
+Moreover, if $M$ is finitely generated, then $M$ can be embedded in a finitely generated gr-free left $R$-module. \end{lemma} \begin{proof} Imbed $M$ in a gr-injective left module $E$ by Theorem \ref{injectivehull}.
 Since $M$ is torsion-free, $M$ is also imbedded in $E/T(E)$, which is torsion-free and gr-divisible.
-It is easy to see that $E/T(E)$ is a graded module over $R_H$, hence, is a gr-free $R_H$-module by \cite[Lemma 4]{cs18}.
+It is easy to see that $E/T(E)$ is a graded left $R_H$-module, hence, is a gr-free $R_H$-module by \cite[Lemma 4]{cs18}.

 Assume $M$ is finitely generated and choose a homogeneous basis for the gr-free $R_H$-module $E/T(E)$.
 Then, each of the homogeneous generators of $M$ is a linear combination of only finitely many elements of the basis.
 Thus, we may assume $M$ is imbedded in a finitely generated gr-free $R_H$-module $V$.
 Let $\{v_1,\ldots,v_m\}$ be a homogeneous basis of $V$ and $\{x_1,\ldots,x_n\}$ be a generating set of homogeneous elements of $M$.
-Then each $x_i=\sum_{j}r_{ij}/s_{ij}v_j$, where $r_{ij}\in R$ and $s_{ij}\in H$.
+Then each $x_i=\sum_{j}(r_{ij}/s_{ij})v_j$, where $r_{ij}\in R$ and $s_{ij}\in H$.
 If $s$ is the product of all $s_{ij}$, then $\{s^{-1}v_1,\ldots,s^{-1}v_m\}$, is independent in $V$, and the graded $R$-submodule $N$ of $V$ generated by this set is gr-free.
 Clearly $M$ is imbedded in $N$. \end{proof}

 In the following result, we give a new characterization of graded-Pr\"{u}fer domains in terms of modules.